Devparihar5/DataHunt-Awesome-Data-Projects/README.md

 ## Contribution Rules📚:

-- You are allowed to make pull requests that break the rules; we accept them!
+- You can make pull requests that break the rules; we accept them!
 - Do NOT add any build steps, e.g., npm install (we want to keep this a simple static site).
 - Do NOT remove other content.
 - Styling and code can be of any style or quality, as long as it works.